RobertBornemann/EDA-with-R/README.md

-# r_scripts
+# EDR with R using ggplots 'diamonds' dataset
-collection of useful R scripts for exploratory data analysis
+* included is a collection of useful R scripts for exploratory data analysis